 The Insurance (Prudential Supervision) Act 2010 Review

-On 1 October 2020, the Reserve Bank also launched its review of solvency standards under Insurance (Prudential Supervision) Act 2010 and published a launch paper on the principles intended to guide the review.
+On 1 October 2020, the Reserve Bank also launched its review of solvency standards under the IPSA and published a launch paper on the principles intended to guide the review.
 Submissions on the launch paper closed on 12 November 2020.
 Solvency standards are the rules that calculate the amount of capital an insurer is required to hold in order to, amongst other things, protect against costs from unforeseen events.

-The Insurance (Prudential Supervision) Act 2010 (IPSA) was enacted in 2010, providing the first comprehensive framework for the prudential regulation and supervision of entities carrying on insurance business in New Zealand.
+IPSA was enacted in 2010, providing the first comprehensive framework for the prudential regulation and supervision of entities carrying on insurance business in New Zealand.

 IPSA introduced a requirement for insurance providers to be licensed, with the licensing process introduced by the Reserve Bank in 2013.
-Licensed insurers must comply with IPSA, the terms of their license and various secondary regulatory instruments administered by the Reserve Bank such as the 'Fit and Proper Standards' and 'Solvency Standards'.
+Licensed insurers must comply with IPSA, the terms of their license and various secondary regulatory instruments administered by the Reserve Bank such as the 'fit and proper standards' and 'solvency standards'.
 The Reserve Bank also has distress management powers under IPSA.

-Terms of Reference
+Terms of reference

-In April 2016, the Reserve Bank released the Terms of Reference for a review of the Insurance (Prudential Supervision) Act 2010 (IPSA Review), announcing its intention to review IPSA over 2016-2017.
+In April 2016, the Reserve Bank released the terms of reference for a review of IPSA (IPSA review), announcing its intention to review IPSA over 2016-2017.

 The Reserve Bank stated that the legislative purpose of IPSA remained appropriate (maintaining a sound and efficient insurance sector and promoting public confidence in the insurance sector).
-The aims of the IPSA Review included, amongst others, identifying opportunities to reduce administrative costs caused by the fragmentation of requirements across regulatory instruments, create tools to deal with a diversity of business models in the sector and ensure overseas based insurers were appropriately regulated.
+The aims of the IPSA review included, amongst others, identifying opportunities to reduce administrative costs caused by the fragmentation of requirements across regulatory instruments, create tools to deal with a diversity of business models in the sector and ensure overseas based insurers were appropriately regulated.

-The IPSA Review has been split into two phases:
+The IPSA review has been split into two phases:

-- Phase 1 was completed in October 2017.
-The first phase of the IPSA Review has targeted the identification of potential issues for the Reserve Bank to consider in more detail during Phase 2 of the IPSA Review
+- Phase one was completed in October 2017.
+The first phase of the IPSA review has targeted the identification of potential issues for the Reserve Bank to consider in more detail during Phase 2 of the IPSA review

-On 30 March 2017, the Reserve Bank released an Issues Paper setting out the rationale of the IPSA Review, the intended process for the review and a range of potential issues identified.
-On 13 April 2017, the Reserve Bank hosted stakeholder discussion forums in Auckland and Wellington to provide an opportunity for stakeholders to discuss the Issues Paper and the review in general.
+On 30 March 2017, the Reserve Bank released an issues paper setting out the rationale of the IPSA review, the intended process for the review and a range of potential issues identified.
+On 13 April 2017, the Reserve Bank hosted stakeholder discussion forums in Auckland and Wellington to provide an opportunity for stakeholders to discuss the issues paper and the review in general.

 The Reserve Bank sought written submissions during a consultation period lasting from 30 March 2017 to 30 June 2017.
 The Reserve Bank received 42 submissions and, on 17 October 2017, released a feedback statement on the submissions.

-International Monetary Fund Report
+International Monetary Fund report

-In April 2016, the International Monetary Fund (IMF) announced that it would undertake a comprehensive review of New Zealand’s financial system as part of its Financial Sector Assessment Programme (FSAP).
+In April 2016, the International Monetary Fund (IMF) announced that it would undertake a comprehensive review of New Zealand’s financial system as part of its financial sector assessment programme (FSAP).

-In May 2017, IMF released its FSAP findings and report as well as individual FSAP reports on a variety of relevant topics and sectors, in particular a report on the insurance sector (the IMF Report).
-The IMF Report is a detailed assessment of New Zealand’s regime, benchmarked against the 'Insurance Core Principles' issued by the International Association of Insurance Supervisors.
+In May 2017, IMF released its FSAP findings and report as well as individual FSAP reports on a variety of relevant topics and sectors, in particular a report on the insurance sector (the IMF report).
+The IMF report is a detailed assessment of New Zealand’s regime, benchmarked against the 'insurance core principles' issued by the International Association of Insurance Supervisors.

-The Reserve Bank stated that it would consider the IMF Report as part of its IPSA Review.
-The IMF Report on the insurance sector noted that the decision to regulate New Zealand's insurance sector was based on the recommendations of a working group established in 2005, partly in response to one of the recommendations from the 2003–2004 New Zealand FSAP.
+The Reserve Bank stated that it would consider the IMF report as part of its IPSA review.
+The IMF report on the insurance sector noted that the decision to regulate New Zealand's insurance sector was based on the recommendations of a working group established in 2005, partly in response to one of the recommendations from the 2003–2004 New Zealand FSAP.

-For all documentation produced during Phase 1 of the IPSA Review, please see the Reserve Bank's IPSA Review page.
+For all documentation produced during Phase 1 of the IPSA review, please see the Reserve Bank's IPSA Review page.

-The Reserve Bank intends to release an initial overview policy paper in October 2020 and release subsequent consultation papers on various components of the review during 2021 to 2023.
+The Reserve Bank intended to release an initial overview policy paper in October 2020 and release subsequent consultation papers on various components of the review during 2021 to 2023.
 The Reserve Bank envisages a staggered implementation of changes, from easily implementable operational changes to legislative changes.
 The Reserve Bank's estimated completion date is 2024.

-Consultation Paper – IPSA Review
+Consultation paper – IPSA review